Published 22:00 IST, April 21st 2020

 Advertisement

-Earlier this month, scientists in Brazil stopped part of a hydroxychloroquine study after heart rhythm problems developed in one-quarter of people given higher of two doses being tested.
+Earlier this month, scientists in Brazil stopped part of a hydroxychloroquine study after heart rhythm problems developed in one-quarter of people given the higher of two doses being tested.

 Advertisement

-Many doctors have been leery of drug.
+Many doctors have been leery of the drug.

-(im credit: AP)
+(image credit: AP)

 22:00 IST, April 21st 2020